kodexlab/eleve/README.rst

 What is ELeVE ?
 ===============

-ELeVE is a library for calculating a specialized language model from a corpus of text.
+ELeVE is a library intended for computing an "autonomy estimate" score for substrings (all n-grams) in a corpus of text.

-It allows you to use statistics from the training corpus to calculate branching entropy, and autonomy measures for n-grams of text.
-See [MagistrySagot2012]_ for a definiton of these terms (autonomy is also called « nVBE » for « normalized entropy variation »)
+The autonomy score is based on normalised variation of branching entropies (nVBE) of strings, See [MagistrySagot2012]_ for a definiton of these terms

-It was mainly developed for segmentation of mandarin Chinese, but was successfully used to research on other tasks like keyphrase extraction.
+It was developed mainly for unsupervised segmentation of mandarin Chinese, but is language independant and was successfully used in research on other tasks like keyphrase extraction.

 Full documentation is available on `http://pythonhosted.org/eleve/ <http://pythonhosted.org/eleve/>`_.